DigiBP/digibp-appenzell/README.md

 * For the registration, a valid Social Security Number (AHV) number is required
 2. The process checks for the latest unemployment date, if any, to determine if the unemployed qualifies for insurance coverage
 3. Based on age, gender and insurance coverage the process defines if the registration is eligible and complete
-4. If the registration is eligible and complete, the unemployed gets an automized notification via email
+* If the registration is eligible and complete, the unemployed gets an automized notification via email
-5. If the unemployed is not eligible, the process ends here
+* If the unemployed is not eligible, the process ends here
+4. The former employer

 ### Phases - Status